- The Los Angeles Times

 Acclaimed internationally for his insightful, elegant artistry and brilliant technique, ANDREW VON OEYEN has established himself as one of the most captivating pianists of his generation.

-Mr. von Oeyen has given recitals at London's Wigmore Hall and Barbican Hall, the Lincoln Center in New York, the Kennedy Center in Washington, D.C., Boston’s Symphony Hall, Royce Hall in Los Angeles, Herbst Theater in San Francisco, Spivey Hall in Atlanta, Tonhalle Zürich, Wiener Konzerthaus, the Royal Opera of Versailles, Teatro Olimpico in Rome, Moscow’s Tchaikovsky Hall, St. Petersburg’s Philharmonia, Dublin’s National Concert Hall, Sala São Paulo, Palacio de Bellas Artes in Mexico City, the Hong Kong Cultural Centre, the Hanoi Opera, and in every major concert hall of Japan and South Korea.
-Festival appearances include Aspen, Ravinia, Grant Park, Mainly Mozart, Saratoga, Schubertiade, Spoleto USA, Brevard, Grand Teton, Chautauqua and the Mariinsky’s 'Stars of the White Nights'.
+Von Oeyen has given recitals at prestigious venues including London’s Wigmore Hall and Barbican Hall; Lincoln Center in New York; the Kennedy Center in Washington, D.C.; Boston’s Symphony Hall; Royce Hall in Los Angeles; Herbst Theatre in San Francisco; Spivey Hall in Atlanta; Tonhalle Zürich; Wiener Konzerthaus; the Royal Opera of Versailles; Teatro Olimpico in Rome; Tchaikovsky Hall in Moscow; Philharmonia in St. Petersburg; National Concert Hall in Dublin; Sala São Paulo; Palacio de Bellas Artes in Mexico City; Hong Kong Cultural Centre; Hanoi Opera; and every major concert hall in Japan, South Korea, and Taiwan.
+Festival appearances include Aspen, Ravinia, Grant Park, Mainly Mozart, Saratoga, Schubertiade, Festival de Pâques de Colmar, Spoleto USA, Brevard, Grand Teton, Chautauqua, and the Mariinsky’s “Stars of the White Nights.”